iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ##### Requirement
 These are solution or solver needed towards any problem when one is having a project to work on.

+#### Resource
+something that ones used to achieve a project or objectives.